 *History A level; 7042GQ, papers 1, 2 and C the *NEA unit

-All students studying English, English Literature and History A levels will need to complete NEA forms.
-They can be downloaded from the AQA website by subject.
+All students studying English, English Literature and History A levels will need to complete NEA Candidate Record forms to attach to their final essay submission.
+These forms can be downloaded from the AQA website by subject.
 There are Candidate Record forms for each subject and History students may also need a Question Approval form.
 Please discuss with your tutor or Student Adviser.

-We then ask students to complete and return a Permission Form .
-Please note that this form is not required to book your exams.
+We then ask students to complete and return a Permission Form . this form is not required to book your exams.

-The legacy A levels (Law, Maths, French and Spanish) are modular which means that the entry will require unit codes.
-The individual units can be entered or retaken separately, either at different times and/or if necessary at different centres, the grades can then be ammalgamated.
-The last opportunity for resits will be in the summer following the phase out.
-You will find entry and unit codes in the Introduction to your course.
+The legacy A levels (Law and Maths) are modular, which means that the entry will require unit codes.
+The individual units can be entered or retaken separately, either at different times and/or if necessary at different centres, the grades can then be amalgamated.

 Please discuss “certification” with your exam officer as there are a number of options for the old style A level;

 You can enter and be given a grade for the AS level alone.
 If you want this you should use just the AS code shown below and this will give you an individual AS level grade.
 The highest grade at AS level is an A.

 You can enter for some or all AS and A2 units together by using the unit codes and just the A2 code.
 This will give you an overall A level grade but not an individual AS grade.
 You must use both codes if you want separate grades.

 If you are entering for the A2 (which you can only do if you have already taken the AS level or if you enter all the AS/A2 level units at once) you should use the A2 code and ask the exam officer to ensure that this will then combine all your unit results with any previous AS result to give a final grade.
 If you are sitting somewhere new, they will need previous exam centre details and your UCI (a 13 digit number found on previous exam certificates) to do this.

 The highest grade at A2 level is A*.